awaelchli/GTA-V-Camera-Tracker/README.md

   * __NUM0/BACKSPACE/F5__ Back

 With each recording, the program creates a text file in the installation folder of GTA V.
-Each row is contains the following information:
+Each row contains the following information:

 Index | Time [ms] | X | Y | Z | Pitch | Roll | Yaw
 ----- | --------- | - | - | - | ----- | ---- | ---
+Row number | Timestamp of the recording in milliseconds since the beginning of the clip | translation